 For me, in this new world, I like to imagine myself as a photographer.
 A photographer who can modify reality in the 3D world, and take incredible photos.

 By thinking like a photographer, I believe that it’s possible to improve the quality of your architectural renderings.
-In this post, I’ll share tips that you can use to help improve your renders and create realistic, persuasive visualizations every time.
+In this post, I’ll share tips that you can use to help improve your visualizations and create persuasive, realistic renderings every time.

 Understand the context of your 3D models